Miami Police Scanner Encryption: Hurricane Season Meets Information Blackout

 The Tampa Contrast: Proof Encryption Isn't Necessary

-While Miami went dark, Tampa Bay remains Florida's most accessible region for scanner monitoring:
+While Miami's suburbs went dark one by one, Tampa Bay remains one of Florida's most accessible regions for scanner monitoring:

 What Miami Residents Can Do